Carrieukie/spotify-mcp-server/README.md

    }
    ```

-3. In VS Code, open the Copilot chat panel
+3. In VS Code, open the Copilot chat panel and pick Agent Mode.
 4. Copilot will automatically detect and connect to the MCP server
 5. You can now interact with the Spotify tools through the Copilot interface